We were to go by road this time.

 "It's been colder."

 At three o' clock we drove on the rutted nightmare of a road into Kerala.
 It was so green here it hurt to look around.
-At Valayar, we stopped at a motel and ate fried rice and chicken manchurian, the only dishes that restaurants in central Kerala knew to serve besides parotta and biriyani.
+At Valayar, we stopped at a motel and ate fried rice and chicken manchurian, the only dishes restaurants in central Kerala knew to serve besides parotta and biriyani.

 We sat in the veranda in plastic chairs and stared at the Western Ghats shrouded in mist.